 Emotional or psychological abuse, such as making insulting comments, threatening abuse, humiliating actions, intimidation, and manipulation

 Most people who abuse alcohol don’t abuse their partners, but a large proportion of people who abuse their partners also abuse alcohol.
 One of alcohol’s side effects is that it increases the likelihood of misunderstanding other people’s behavior or motives.
 As a result, it can cause some people to feel that their violence is a justifiable response.
 It’s important to remember that being intoxicated or having AUD does not absolve a person from their negative actions and violence is never excusable.

-Growing up in a household with AUD has complicated, lifelong effects on children.
+Growing up in a household with alcohol addiction has complicated, lifelong effects on children and their development.
 It changes their perceptions of themselves, as well as their relationships with their family and others.
 Children raised by a parent or caregiver with an alcohol addiction may experience complicated and conflicting emotions, including: